tsnorri/vcf2multialign/README.md

 ## Academic Use

-If you use the software in an academic setting we kindly ask you to cite [Founder reconstruction enables scalable and seamless pangenomic analysis](https://doi.org/10.1093/bioinformatics/btab516).
+If you use the software in an academic setting, we kindly ask you to cite [Founder reconstruction enables scalable and seamless pangenomic analysis](https://doi.org/10.1093/bioinformatics/btab516).

 ```TeX
 @article{Norri2021FounderReconstruction,